parvezs27/Datajobsanalysis/README.md

 **Query Breakdown:**

 Using Query #1 I was able to retrieve the top 10 highest paying remote Data Analyst jobs.
-With Query #2, my aim was to explore the skills associated with these top paying jobs.
-In order to do this, I had to join the results of Query #1 to the skills_job_dim table which contains the skill id, then join the skills_job_dim table with the skills_dim table to retrieve the skill name.
-Rather than re-writing Query #1 and using a subquery, I chose to modify it into a CTE (top_paying_jobs) to shorten the code and improve readability.
-Query #1 was kept the same, as our criteria and conditions were unchanged, only the columns which I felt were relevant in answering the question were listed in the SELECT statement.
+With Query #2, the aim was to identify the skills associated with these top paying jobs.
+In order to do this, I joined the results of Query #1 to the skills_job_dim table which contains the skill id, then joined the skills_job_dim table with the skills_dim table to retrieve the skill name.
+Rather than re-writing Query #1 and using a subquery, I modified it into a CTE (top_paying_jobs) to shorten the code and improve readability.
+Query #1 was unchanged, as our criteria and conditions were unchanged and only the relevant columns in answering the question were listed in the SELECT statement.

-To obtain the skills, I utilised inner joins in the main query to connect the top_paying_jobs CTE to the skills_job_dim table, and then connect the skills_job_dim table to the skills_dim table.
+To obtain the skills, I utilised inner joins in the main query to connect the top_paying_jobs CTE to the skills_job_dim table, and then to connect the skills_job_dim table to the skills_dim table.

-Out of the top 10 highest paying remote Data Analyst jobs I found earlier, the top two jobs (Data Analyst at Mantys & Director of Analytics at Meta), did not have have skills associated with them, hence, these were omitted from the visualisation below.
-The visualisation showcases the skill count for only the 8 remote Data Analyst following the top two which we omitted.
+Out of the top 10 highest paying remote Data Analyst jobs which were identified earlier, the top two jobs (Data Analyst at Mantys & Director of Analytics at Meta), did not have have associated skills in the data.
+Hence, these were omitted from the output and visualisation , leaving only the next top 8 highest paying Data Analyst jobs in the results and visualisation.

 **Visualisation:**